-As of August 31, 1983 there were 459 agricultural districts formed or certified within the state, encompassing about 6.8 million acres of land.
-In addition, there were individual commitments outside of districts allowing for agricultural value assessment on several thousand acres.
-No state initiated agricultural districts of 2,000 acres of "unique and irreplaceable" land have been formed.
+As of October 1985, there were over 500 agricultural districts formed or certified within the state.
+The total area encompassed was about 7.2 million acres.
+In addition, there were individual commitments outside of districts allowing for agricultural value assessments on several thousand acres.
+No state initiated agricultural districts of 2,000 acres of "unique irreplaceable" land area have land area have been formed.